ecosensors/EcoBoard/README.md

 * A programable buton
 * A switch ON/OFF Button

+[Here](https://github.com/ecosensors/Ecoboard/tree/master/examples) are example to start with the board (other examples will be added soon)

 The board will be available beginning of June, with exemples of Arduino code to easly first use it.
 Description of the EcoBoard is coming soon.